Teaching Commons > Programs > Global Learning Experience > GLE Process

-The GLE process consists of various stages listed below.
+DePaul University's GLE process consists of various stages listed below.

-If you are new to the idea of virtual exchange and want to know more about it, please consider attending one of the upcoming virtual information sessions, in which details about the program will be presented, including the overall process, timelines, funding, and resources for establishing faculty partnerships.
+If you are new to the idea of virtual exchange and want to know more about it, we invite you to attend one of the upcoming virtual information sessions, in which details about the program will be presented, including the overall process, timelines, funding, and resources for establishing faculty partnerships.
 During the session there will also be ample time for Q&A.

 Successful GLE collaborations are built on solid partnership between faculty members.
 If you do not already have an established international partner for your GLE project, the steps below are intended to help you in this process.

-The Comprehensive Internationalization Committee (CIC), a faculty committee with representation from all 10 colleges and schools, will evaluate proposals, based on specific criteria listed below, and award financial support to the ones deemed worthy of implementation.
-Deadlines for the two yearly cycles of proposal review are listed in the table below.
+After you complete the faculty development workshop, you are eligible to complete and submit a formal proposal.
+The Comprehensive Internationalization Committee (CIC), a faculty committee with representation from all 10 colleges and schools, will evaluate proposals, based on specific criteria listed below, and award financial support, where needed.
+Deadlines for the yearly cycles of proposal review are listed in the table below.
 Completed GLE proposals should be submitted to

 CIC uses evaluation criteria for GLE project proposals in two stages.
 The first stage establishes whether the proposal meets minimum thresholds of eligibility in fundamental categories.
 The second stage, for proposals that passed the first stage, consists of a qualitative, holistic evaluation.